Mohamed1104/Mohamed1104/README.md

 Web Developer
 -------------

-I'm an aspiring developer currently enrolled at the School Of Code bootcamp learning Full Stack Development.
+I'm an aspiring developer that has completed a coding bootcamp at the School Of Code learning Full Stack Development.
 Recently graduated with a First class degree in Economics and Management, going to uni during covid made me realise that I want a fulfilling career this made me more interested in tech therefore I have chosen to follow this path.

 *   🌍  I'm based in London
 *   ✉️  You can contact me at [mohamed.abdi11@hotmail.co.uk](mailto:mohamed.abdi11@hotmail.co.uk)